lin-frederic/FICUS/README.md

 ### Dataset

-For all our experiments we have used three datasets  : ImageNet , Pascal Voc and Cub
+For all our experiments we have used three datasets  : ImageNet , Pascal Voc and CUB

 ### Models